grant_single_labels|summary

 grant_single_labels|admissibility

-• Deliver programs and services in one of four sectors: sports and recreation, arts and culture, environment, and human and social services.
+• The applicant must deliver programs and services in one of the following sectors: sports and recreation, arts and culture, environment, and human and social services.

-• Have a primary purpose, presence, and reputation for delivering community-based programs and services with direct community benefit in one of OTF’s 16 geographic catchment areas in Ontario.
+• The applicant must have a primary purpose, presence, and reputation for delivering community-based programs and services with direct community benefit in one of OTF’s 16 geographic catchment areas in Ontario.

-• Demonstrate the financial and organizational capacity to manage OTF funds, and deliver and complete the proposed project as per OTF’s Financial Need and Health of Applicants policy.
+• The applicant must demonstrate the financial and organizational capacity to manage OTF funds, and deliver and complete the proposed project as per OTF’s Financial Need and Health of Applicants policy.

-• For collaborative applications: the lead organization must meet eligibility requirements, and include a formal, signed collaborative agreement.
+• Collaboratives must have a lead organization that meets OTF eligibility requirements and include a formal, signed collaborative agreement.

 grant_eligibility_criteria|who_can_apply